AyeCode/blockstrap-page-builder-blocks/readme.txt

 == Changelog ==

+= 1.0.0-beta =
+* Icon box block description text can get stuck in custom color even if not selected - FIXED

 = 0.1.19 =
 * BS > Offcanvas block added for creating Offcanvas items - ADDED
 * Accordion block not setting parent ID which could break some advanced features - FIXED